Lucas Herrington

-Lucas Herrington (born 5 September 2007) is an Australian professional soccer player who plays as a central defender for Brisbane Roar.
+Lucas Herrington (born 5 September 2007) is an Australian professional soccer player who plays as a central defender for club Hull City and the Australia national team.

 Club career

+Brisbane Roar

-Herrington is a product of the youth sides of Taringa Rovers, Toowong FC and Brisbane City FC, before moving to the academy of Brisbane Roar in 2019 where he finished his development.
-In 2023, he played for their reserve side, Brisbane Roar Youth.
-On 9 September 2024, he signed a 3-year scholarship contract with Brisbane Roar.
-He made his senior and professional debut with Brisbane Roar as a starter in a 2–2 A-League tie with Western Sydney Wanderers on 14 December 2024.
+Herrington is a product of the youth systems of Taringa Rovers, Toowong FC and Brisbane City FC, before joining the academy of Brisbane Roar in 2019, where he completed his development.
+In 2023, he featured for the club’s reserve side, Brisbane Roar Youth.

-On 13 August 2025, Herrington moved to Major League Soccer side Colorado Rapids on a deal until the end of 2029.
+On 9 September 2024, he signed a three-year scholarship contract with the Roar.
+He made his senior and professional debut as a starter in a 2–2 A-League Men draw against Western Sydney Wanderers on 14 December 2024.
+On 28 January 2025, Herrington scored his first goal for Brisbane in a 4–3 win over Sydney FC.
+He made 17 appearances during his first professional season.

+Herrington made his first appearance of the 2025–26 season as a substitute following a red card to Dimitri Valkanis, seeing out a 1–0 win against Macarthur.
+He went on to make a further 10 appearances, scoring once in a 3–0 win over Newcastle Jets and keeping six clean sheets.

+He played his final match for Brisbane Roar on 3 January 2026, starting in a 3–0 defeat to Wellington Phoenix at Kayo Stadium.
+Herrington made 29 senior appearances for the Roar across all competitions, departing for a club record fee.
+It was later reported that Brisbane Roar had negotiated a 20% sell-on clause as part of the agreement.
+In July 2026, Colorado reportedly paid Brisbane Roar A$560,000 to buy out the clause.